PaolaCampanile/Toadolist/Readme.md

 # My App: Toadolist!
 Welcome to my swamp!🪷
 This is a simple iOS app built with Xcode that helps users manage their tasks in a specific method called "Eat the Frog First".
-Eat the frog first means to tackle the most difficult task of the day first and then moving to the tadpoles, which means the less stressful ones! 🐸
+Eat the frog first means to tackle the most difficult task of the day first and then moving to the tadpoles, the less stressful ones! 🐸

 ## Features
-✅ Add, edit, and delete Toad and Tadpoles
+✅ Add, edit, and delete Toad and Tadpoles\
-🗓️ Set tasks on a specific date
+🗓️ Set tasks on a specific date\
-🌙 Dark mode support
+🌙 Dark mode support\
-🎨 App Icon supported in Light, Dark and Tinted mode!
+🎨 App Icon supported in Light, Dark and Tinted mode!\
+🔊 Voice Over supported!

 ## Installation
 1. Clone this repository: `git clone https://github.com/PaolaCampanile/Toadolist.git`